 Mikhail Dubov has appeared at many international festivals, including the "Les Amateurs Virtuoses!" piano festival in Paris, Festival des Grands Amateurs de Piano in Louviers and the "Musica Integral" chamber music festival in Moscow.
 He has performed at such venues as the Great Hall of Moscow Conservatory, the State Academic Capella in Saint Petersburg and Théâtre du Châtelet in Paris.
 As a chamber musician, Mikhail Dubov forms a piano duo with another amateur pianist Polina Rendak, with whom he performs a diverse 4 hands and 2 pianos repertoire.
 He also regularly appears with his father, Sergei Dubov, the principal viola of the Russian National Orchestra, and collaborates with many other professional musicians, including violinists Fedor Beznosikov and Anna Trukhina, violists Ivan Agafonov and Ekaterina Tatarintseva, cellists Arseny Beznosikov and Boris Zhilinsky, and many others.

-Mikhail Dubov is well known for his original choice of repertoire, which ranges from baroque to contemporary music and features many less known masterpieces by Russian late romantic composers, such as Nikolai Medtner, Sergei Taneyev, and also Nikolai Golovanov, whose piano music he performed many times in Moscow and Saint-Petersburg and also premiered in Paris.
-French music, in particular that by Claude Debussy and Maurice Ravel, plays an important part in his solo and chamber repertoire as well, and so do many jazzy pieces by George Gershwin and Nikolai Kapustin.
+What distinguishes his concerts is the original choice of repertoire, which ranges from baroque to contemporary music and features many less known masterpieces by Russian late romantic composers, such as Nikolai Medtner, Sergei Taneyev, and also Nikolai Golovanov, whose piano music he performed many times in Moscow and Saint-Petersburg and also premiered in Paris.
+French music, in particular that by Claude Debussy and Maurice Ravel, plays an important part in his solo and chamber repertoire as well, and so do the jazzy works by George Gershwin and Nikolai Kapustin.
 Mikhail Dubov puts a lot of effort into popularizing classical music.
 In the past seasons, he has organized and conducted several series of educational concerts covering the history of Russian and French music.
 These concerts-lectures took place in a range of chamber halls and met with a warm reception from the audience.